BBC: Revenue

 But the licence fee has attracted criticism.
 It has been argued that in an age of multi-stream, multi-channel availability, an obligation to pay a licence fee is no longer appropriate.
 The BBC's use of private sector company Capita to send letters to premises not paying the licence fee has been criticised, especially as there have been cases where such letters have been sent to premises which are up to date with their payments, or do not require a TV licence.

 The BBC uses advertising campaigns to inform customers of the requirement to pay the licence fee.
 Past campaigns have been criticised by Conservative MP Boris Johnson and former MP Ann Widdecombe for having a threatening nature and language used to scare evaders into paying.
 Audio clips and television broadcasts are used to inform listeners of the BBC's comprehensive database.
 There are a number of pressure groups campaigning on the issue of the licence fee.

-In 2023 around half a million UK households cancelled their TV licence, driven by shifting viewing habits and financial pressures.
+In 2023, about half a million UK households cancelled their TV licence, driven by shifting viewing habits and financial pressures.
 As a result, the BBC saw a decline in revenue, with the number of households paying the licence fee dropping to 23.9 million.

 The majority of the BBC's commercial output comes from its commercial arm BBC Worldwide which sell programmes abroad and exploit key brands for merchandise.
 Of their 2012/13 sales, 27% were centred on the five key "superbrands" of Doctor Who, Top Gear, Strictly Come Dancing (known as Dancing with the Stars internationally), the BBC's archive of natural history programming (collected under the umbrella of BBC Earth) and the (now sold) travel guide brand Lonely Planet.

+In April 2026, the BBC announced that they would be cutting between 1,800 and 2,000 jobs, citing a need to save £500 million over the coming two years.